turbot/guardrails-samples/control_objectives/aws_iam_cross_account/README.md

 - Run `terraform plan -var-file="default.tfvars"` and review the changes to be applied
 - Run `terraform apply -var-file="default.tfvars"` to execute and apply the policy settings

-> The baseline runs with the default values.
-However, you could create and set your own defaults using `.tfvars` file that will override the existing files.
+> The terraform plan runs with dummy values.
+Be sure to replace account id's in the main.tf file with approved values.